BentoBoxWorld/docs/docs/gamemodes/Boxed/index.md

 4. Restart the server - new worlds will be created.
 There may be a delay.
 5. Login
 6. Type `/boxed` to start.
+7. Turn off advancement announcements `/gamerule announceAdvancements false` otherwise there is a lot of spam from the server when players get advancements.

 * You will start by a tree.
 The is a chest with some handy items in it.
 (This is the island blueprint)
 * The only area you can operate on is your box that shows as a border.